Tesla Model X review - MPG, CO2 and running costs

 - 2Engines, performance and driveIncredible performance and tidy handling, but not very exciting

-- 3MPG, CO2 and Running Costs - currently readingNo fuel costs to worry about, but charging infrastructure is still being built up
+- 3MPG, CO2 and Running Costs - currently readingNo fuel costs to worry about, and the Tesla Supercharger network is growing

 - 4Interior, design and technologyThe styling isn’t as cohesive as that of the Model S, though the interior is smart